-It is estimated that 8,390 deaths (5,730 men and 2,660 women) from these two diseases will occur this year.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with oral or oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
+It is estimated that 8,650 deaths (6,010 men and 2,640 women) from these two diseases will occur this year.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+The five-year survival rate of people with oral or oropharyngeal cancer is 63%, and the ten-year survival rate is 51%.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with oral or oropharyngeal cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2015.